- Highlights of Israel full-day tour

 - Explore the Old City of Jerusalem

-- Experience the therapeutic qualities of the Dead Sea mud
+- Experience the therapeutic qualities of the Dead Sea mud and float on the salt-rich sea

 - Transport by air-conditioned coach